klum-dsl/klum-ast/wiki/Migration.md

 # to 2.0

+## Default Values are actually set, not only returned

+This makes objects used in copyFrom behave differently.
+Previously, the copyFrom methode explicitly ignored default values, now the would be copied as well if already set.
+This can lead to different results if the copy source a) is not a template object and b) was created outside the current phase run.

+If the object was created outside the phase run, it will most likely be a template, so using the `Create.Template()` creator method (or the deprecate `createAsTemplate()` method) will lead to the same result as before.

 ## Owners are now set in the owner phase

 Previously, they have been set before apply was called, so `apply` had already access to the owner, which could be